-Be active on social media.
+Finally, be active on social media.
 At least on Twitter and Facebook.
 And make sure you have a live feed going straight into your homepage, so you can update it quickly from anywhere in the world, complete with a time stamp, so people know you’re alive and kicking.

 Need help with your comedian website?

 Take a look at our website and you’ll see we already work with a handful of the most successful comedians in Britain.
 If you’d like to get where they are, bear these five tips in mind and you too can create an extraordinary online presence that pleases everyone that matters.

 We work with a lot of high-profile comedians, if you want to see how we have helped them, check out our portfolio